College Hall, Office 120

-The Division of Student Development is led by the Vice President of Student Development and includes the Assistant Vice President for Career & Professional Development, Assistant Vice President and Dean of Well-Being and Healthy Living, Dean of Student Engagement, and the Director of Campus Security & Public Safety.
+The Division of Student Development is led by the Vice President of Student Development and includes the Assistant Vice President for Career & Professional Development, Assistant Vice President and Dean of Well-Being and Healthy Living, and Dean of Student Engagement.
 The following programs, offices, and departments:

-- Case Management - Case managers are here to meet one-on-one with students, support them in dealing with life’s challenges and help connect them to useful offices and resources both on and off campus.
+The Center for Cura Personalis (CCP) exists to empower students to be their best selves.
+Cura Personalis means care for the whole person and our case managers are here to meet one-on-one with students, support them in dealing with life’s challenges and help connect them to useful offices and resources both on and off campus.
+Case managers at Gonzaga operate in a non-clinical capacity which means they do not provide counseling or therapy to students, though will quickly outreach to students who are struggling and connect students to resources for additional support.
 Case managers aim to build self-advocacy skills and promote personal growth through individualized meetings in a comfortable, private setting.
-If you or a fellow student are struggling, but not sure where to start, Case Management is a great option.
+If you or a fellow student are struggling, but not sure where to start, Case Management is a great option for you.

 Health & Counseling Services functions as your private physician's office and counseling center.
 The Health & Counseling Services staff have a strong focus on wellness and want students to benefit fully from Gonzaga’s Jesuit education.
 Our Board Certified Family Physicians, Psychiatrist, Psychologist, Nurse Practitioners, Registered Nurses, and Counselors are here to give you their expertise and care in a confidential setting.
 Our clinicians are able to diagnose and treat illnesses, prescribe medications, provide psychological counseling, and support students with long-term health concerns.
 For our hours, more details on available services, costs and billing, please visit our website.